Karl Dönitz: Commander-in-chief and Grand Admiral

-A hundred and eight ships were sunk in the first 20 days of March, and just 15 in the last 10.
+One hundred eight ships were sunk in the first 20 days of March, and just 15 in the last 10.
 The official naval historian wrote, "The collapse of the enemy's offensive, when it came, was so sudden that it took him completely by surprise.
 We now know that, in fact, a downward trend in the U-boats' recent accomplishments could have forewarned him, but was concealed from him by the exaggerated claims made by their commanders."
 In April Dönitz lost five crews to the Coastal Command ASV Biscay offensive.
 Encouraged by the isolated successes of anti-aircraft artillery installed on submarines, he ordered crews to stay on the surface and fight it out with the aircraft.
 The decision caused casualties—four boats were lost in the first week of May alone, and three more by the end.

 For the month of April Allied losses fell to 56 ships of 327,943 tons.
 In May 1943 the battle reached a climax with the battles of Convoy ONS 5, Convoy SC 129, Convoy SC 130.
 Throughout the battles only two ships were sunk in convoy in the Atlantic while an air anti-submarine escort was present.
 Dönitz depended on the surface manoeuvrability of his U-boats to locate targets, assemble wolfpacks and the complicated business of positioning his forces ahead of a convoy for an attack.
 Allied air power determined where and when U-boats could move freely on the surface.
 It was the combination of convoy escorts and air power that made the Atlantic unsuitable for pack operations.
 The US Navy introduced the K-class blimp.
 They forced a commander to dive to prevent the aircraft marking his position or attacking.
 From 10 to 24 May 1943, ten convoys passed through the mid-Atlantic.
 Six of the 370 ships were sunk; three were stragglers.
 Thirteen U-boats were sunk; four by warships, seven by aircraft, and two shared.

 By 24 May, when Dönitz conceded defeat and withdrew the surviving crews from the field of battle, they had already lost 33 U-boats.
 At the end of May it had risen to 41.
 Dönitz tried to limit the damage to morale by declaring that the withdrawal was only temporary "to avoid unnecessary losses in a period when our weapons are shown to be at a disadvantage" and that "the battle in the north Atlantic—the decisive area—will be resumed".
 Dönitz did make a further attempt to regain the initiative, but the battle never reached the same pitch of intensity or hung in the balance, as during the spring of 1943.
 The Allied success won the Battle of the Atlantic.
 On 24 May Dönitz ordered the suspension of Atlantic operations, bringing an end to Black May.